 Attendance Allowance (AA) – 0800 731 0122

 Attendance Allowance is a tax free, non means tested benefit for someone who suffers from an illness/disability and has care and/or supervision needs.
 To qualify you must be 65yrs or over old when applying and have had a need for at least 6 months and expect to have needs for at least another 6 months.
 There are special rules for people with a short life expectancy, when the qualifying period does not apply.
 Attendance Allowance may be awarded at one of two rates;

 - 1) Higher rate £101.75 if the need is through the Day and Night

 - 2) Lower rate £68.10 – if the need is through the Day or Night

 Disability Living Allowance has been replaced by Personal Independence payment for people aged between 16 and 64 yrs.
-No new claims for DLA, however someone who was already 65 years old on the 8th April 2013 and in receipt of DLA will continue to receive it (for the length of the award and providing they still meet the qualifying criteria) and it can be upgraded providing the qualifying criteria are met.
+There are no new claims for DLA, however someone who was already 65 years old on the 8th April 2013 and in receipt of DLA will continue to receive it (for the length of the award and providing they still meet the qualifying criteria) and it can be upgraded as needs change providing the qualifying period and criteria are met.

 The Welfare Reform Act 2012 introduced Personal Independence Payment (PIP) as part of wider welfare reform.
 PIP is non means tested and non-taxable and replaced DLA.
 It is for people who are 16 years or over with a long-term physical or mental health condition or disability that affects their ability to do daily living tasks.
 It replaced DLA for working age claimants and has two parts; Daily Living Component and Mobility Component and can be upgraded as needs change, providing the qualifying period and criteria are met.